DivvyPayHQ/web-homework/README.md

 Please **fork** this repo a **private repo** on your GitHub account.

-Please share your finished project repo with @thawk55 and @lwintch as part of your submission.
+Please share your finished project repo with @thawk55 and @jakerichan as part of your submission.

 <br />